litestar-org/litestar/docs/index.rst

         :code:`pip install litestar[sqlalchemy]`

     :doc:`CLI </usage/cli>`
+        .. deprecated:: 3.0.0

-        DEPRECATED (to be removed in v3) - Base installation now includes the CLI dependencies and this group is no longer required to use the CLI.
-If you need the optional CLI dependencies, install the ``standard`` group instead.
+        The `litestar` base installation now includes the CLI dependencies and this group is no longer required to use the CLI.
+        If you need the optional CLI dependencies,install the ``standard`` group instead.

         :code:`pip install litestar[cli]`